PPUNIX FAQ

 How do I print from a web-browser (firefox) on unix?

-The following instructions are valid when running netscape on the unix nodes.
+The following instructions are valid when running firefox on the Linux nodes.

 • Select the File menu